 Power electronics is nowadays found in almost every system where electricity is used for computing, communication, renewable energy harvesting and transportation.
-It is a key technology for improving energy efficiency and reducing CO2 emissions.
-Many of our projects involve integrating power electronic converters in systems dealing with modelling and optimising the interaction between the components; such as batteries, solar cells, electrical machines and electromechanical actuators.
-Working as an engineer in real life you will often have to solve problems related to power quality, electromagnetic compatibility and overheating while tuning the system for best performance.
+It is an important technology for improving energy efficiency and reducing CO2 emissions.
+If you think of microcomputer as the brain in an electronic system then the power electronic converters are the muscles that control the flow of power between batteries, solar cells, the electric grid, electric machines and electromechanical actuators.

 In the Power Electronics & Electromagnetic Compatibility (EMC) group we do research on the hardware and controls of energy conversion systems, often in the context of challenging applications.
 Our research focuses on three principal areas: